Grilling Tip: How to Grill Corn

-Step 1: Peel off outer layers of the husk.
+Step 1: Peel Off Outer Layers of the Husk

-Step 2: Soak the corn.
+Step 2: Soak the Corn in Water

 Place the corn in the pot, and fill it with water.
 Make sure that the corn is covered in water completely.
 Soak the corn in water for 10 to 15 minutes prior to grilling to retain moisture and prevent over-charring.

-Step 3: Wrap the unhusked corn in foil.
+Step 3: Wrap Unhusked Corn in Foil

-Step 4: Place corn on the grill.
+Step 4: Place the Corn on the Grill

-Step 5: Serve with salt and butter.
+Step 5: Serve

-You can unwrap the foil and/or husk before serving, or allow your guests to unwrap their corn on the cob.
+Unwrap the foil and/or husk before serving, or allow your guests to unwrap their corn on the cob.
 If you served the corn wrapped, make sure to have a space for guests to discard the wrapping.
 Depending on the time of year and the corn that you used, you may not need to season the final product at all, but many people enjoy butter and salt on their corn.